RoganDawes/P4wnP1/README.md

 - Payload to bridge an Airgap target, by relaying a shell over raw HID and provide it from P4wnP1 via WiFi
 - Plug and Play install of HID device on Windows (tested on Windows 7 and Windows 10)
 - Covert channel based on raw HID
-- pure **in memory, multi stage payload** - nothing is written to disk, small footprint (compared to typical PowerShell IOCs)
+- Pure **in memory, multi stage payload** - nothing is written to disk, small footprint (compared to typical PowerShell IOCs)
 - RAT like control server with custom shell:
     - Auto completition for core commands
 	- Send keystrokes on demand